Lines Capture Ideas

 Drawing is putting a line round an idea. -Henri Matisse

-Contour Drawing Verses Traditional Drawing
+Contour Drawing Puts a Twist on Traditional Drawing

 You have to be in the zone to create a successful contour drawing.
 The technique demands concentration.
 Fix your eyes on the subject while you draw.
 Don’t look down at your media.
 Replicate the spaces as if you are drawing contours of the subjects.